 While struggling as a professional singer and actress AND single mother of two boys, there was one thing I feared becoming: A statistic.

 At that moment, I couldn't help but feel like a failure.
 I took a long hard look at my reality and realized that no matter how hard I was working, I was still broke and living gig to gig.
 I knew that if I didn't turn my story around, I would probably live like this for the rest of my life.

 From one day to the next, I went from being a glamorous looking full-time jazz club performer to becoming a home business owner who worked in her pajamas all day.

 I gained 40 pounds in the process, and slowly began to isolate myself from everyone.
 Worst part of it-I was more broke now than when I performed for a living!

 I became obsessed with learning everything I could about entrepreneurship and how to sell my products.
 I discovered the fascinating content, books and sales training of my mentor, Grant Cardone, and made it my mission to learn everything I could about the sales process and adopted a newfound mindset about money along the way.

-This gave rise to the creation of several workshops, including the "Savvy and Wealthy Women in Biz" workshop and teaching "newbie" entrepreneurs how to start a business from zero.
+This gave rise to the creation of several workshops, including the "Savvy and Wealthy Women in Biz" workshop and teaching "newbie" entrepreneurs how to start a business (or side hustle) from zero.

 Never would I have imagined my life taking such a dramatic turn.
 All I can say is that I am grateful for that fateful day at the thrift store.
 The breakdown brought me closer towards my purpose.